-Low-cost, high performance Thomson Nyliner bearings are the ideal alternative to sintered bronze or other metal bushings.
-Injection-molded from quality engineering thermoplastics, our bearings eliminate stick-slip and metalon-metal contact––allowing smooth, accurate, low-friction linear, rotary or oscillating motion.
+Thomson Nyliner plastic bearings are the ideal alternative to sintered bronze or other metal bushings.
+Our bearings are injection-molded from quality engineering thermoplastics to eliminate stick-slip and metal-on-metal contact.
+This allows smooth, accurate, low-friction, linear, rotary or oscillating motion.

 Advanced Thin Wall Construction

 Thomson Nyliner's state-of-the-art injection-molding technology gives bearings the dimensional tolerance necessary for precise fits.
 Thin wall bearings promote efficient heat transfer, high speed, and cost savings.
 This thin wall construction is especially effective in preventing heat build-up which reduces the potential for bearing failure.
 It is important that heat easily transfers through the shaft axis and housing to decrease friction and wear on the bearing.

 All Thomson Nyliner standard bearings feature the unique compensation gap.
 With this built-in axial slot, the diameter of the bearing can adjust to variations in temperature and humidity.

 Thomson Engineering Polymers